Mathematical Sciences - Westminster College - Fulton, Missouri

 Why Study Mathematics at Westminster College?

-Mathematical problems abound in daily life, and the study of mathematics can lead to a variety of exciting careers.
 Westminster graduates have gone on to study fields such as applied mathematics, physics, economics, actuarial sciences, secondary education, computer science, and engineering.
 Many students begin graduate studies, enter the field of education, or move into the areas of statistics or actuarial science.
-In fact, mathematician, actuary, and statistician are the top three rated jobs you can have.

-In addition, math majors have the opportunity to participate in Westminster's Dual Degree Engineering Program through which they would earn a Bachelor of Arts in Mathematics from Westminster And a Bachelor of Science in Engineering from Washington University or Missouri University of Science and Technology.
+Math majors have the opportunity to participate in Westminster's Dual Degree Engineering Program through which they would earn a Bachelor of Arts in Mathematics from Westminster And a Bachelor of Science in Engineering from Washington University or Missouri University of Science and Technology.
 In this program, students attend Westminster for 3 years and the engineering institution for approximately 2 years, thus earning two degrees in as few as five years!
-See for the Dual-Credit Engineering page more information.
+See the Dual-Credit Engineering page for more information.

 Name: Mary Majerus